 In COPD, pathologic changes occur in airways, air sacs and blood vessels of the lungs including chronic inflammation, increased mucus secretion and destruction of wall of air sacs, hampering gas exchange in lungs.
 Other diseases like chronic bronchitis and bronchiectasis may have a similar clinical presentation.

 Those diagnosed with COPD are encouraged to make key lifestyle changes and start on medications which can improve breathing, decrease symptoms and help prevent exacerbations.
-Treatment recommendations may include:
+Treatment recommendations may include any of the following.

 - Bronchodilators.
 Inhalers deliver medications which relax the muscles around airways, making it easier to breath and relieving coughing and shortness of breath.